Home

 Auditory Dysfunction

-Children with behavior characteristics for autism may also show signs of hypersensitivity to sounds and have some auditory dysfunction as well as autism behaviors.
-When there are only issues related to auditory processing, the child may be later diagnosed with auditory processing disorder (APD).
+They may have over-responsivity, under-responsivity, or symptoms of sensory seeking behavior.
+It may coexist with signs of ADHD or cause them to appear to have oppositional behavior because he/she doesn’t understand what you are asking him/her to do.
+Children with characteristics for autism may also show signs of hypersensitivity to sounds and have some auditory dysfunction as well.
+The child may also be later diagnosed with auditory processing disorder (APD).
 However, this is not typically diagnosed until 8 or 9 years of age and usually has additional symptoms of sensory modulation disorder.
-Here are some symptoms of auditory dysfunction(1):

 A. Hypersensitivity to sounds